 Proceed through the wizard.
-On the Specify Service Properties page, select your SSL certificate, enter a Federation Service Name, and then enter a Federation Service Display Name.
+On the Specify Service Properties page, select your TLS/SSL certificate, enter a Federation Service Name, and then enter a Federation Service Display Name.

 Proceed through and complete the Active Directory Federation Services Configuration Wizard.
 Close the Add Roles and Features Wizard.

 If you have not created a host record in DNS for the federation server name you specified in Step 4 previously, do so now.

 For more information, see Configure a Federation Server.